 Spain is the country in Europe that suffers the most from climate change, desertification and devastating forest fires.
 We will restore 4 zones along the Mediterranean coast, from south to north, and 1 zone on the island of Mallorca.
-The Mediterranean Intercontinental Biosphere Reserve, in Andalusia, near Marbella (Malaga) is a priority area for large-scale restoration.
-We will restore 3,000 hectares–7,400 acres–and plant 2.3 million trees.
+The Mediterranean Intercontinental Biosphere Reserve, in Andalusia, near Marbella (Malaga) needs a large-scale restoration.

 The Intercontinental Biosphere Reserve of the Mediterranean is one of the most important biosphere reserves in the world.
 It extends from Andalusia to the north of Morocco and includes the Strait of Gibraltar.
 The area north of Marbella of the Biosphere Reserve—province of Malaga—has suffered an important fire and desertification is progressing.
 The soil has difficulty recovering and animal life is still disrupted.
 It is difficult to walk through the area without feeling deep sadness at the sight of the missing life.